Vanilla ice cream or plain white shirts worn day after day with a suit and tie may seem a bit, well, boring. But white roses are anything but.

 Just one cluster makes a beautiful bouquet or centerpiece, and that’s just the tip of the you-know-what in terms of ways to use this beautiful bush.

 It can anchor a bare spot as a specimen plant, grow in the back of a garden, or several can form a hedge between houses or along a walkway.

 If you grow it without chemical sprays, the petals from all those blooms are a welcome addition to a potpourri or other dried flower projects.

 Speaking of scent, ‘Iceberg’ wafts a sumptuous, sweet perfume.
 But even with all those fine attributes, this variety is amazingly easy to maintain, with no deadheading required.

-‘Iceberg’ is available in five- or 15-gallon containers from Plants Express.
+‘Iceberg’ is available in five-gallon containers from Fast Growing Trees.

 8. Lichfield Angel